 Underwater lights utilize LED technology

 for brilliance and long life.
+And you can use underwater lights for fishing.

 Lighting the underside of your boat can be fun, safe and beneficial—especially if you want to look for or try and catch fish.
-Fish are attracted to underwater illumination and today’s LED underwater lights are powerful and long lasting.
+Fish are attracted to underwater illumination and today’s LED underwater lights are powerful and long-lasting.
 For example, a service life of 40,000 hours (4.5 years of continuous use) or even longer is often quoted by manufacturers.

 While LED bulbs won’t need to be replaced often, it may make sense to upgrade the technology.
 Like cell phones, an LED that’s the latest and greatest today may be old news in a year or two.